-Matt is GeoStabilization’s Regional Engineer for the Southeastern United States.
+Matt is the Director for GeoStabilization’s Southeastern Region.
 A graduate of Stevens Institute of Technology in Hoboken, New Jersey where he earned a Bachelor of Engineering and Master of Engineering degree in Civil Engineering with a concentration in structures, Matt has over ten (10) years of experience providing Civil Engineering solutions to clients throughout the United States and Canada.
 Matt has a diverse background that has included work as an underwater engineer, ground-borne vibration isolation specialist, and an engineering consultant for industrial power generation facilities.
 Since joining GeoStabilization Matt has designed solutions for slope stability and geotechnical foundation applications utilizing soil nails, micropiles, GeoSynthetically Confined Soil (GCS®) walls, and GRS-IBS abutments.
 In his spare time Matt enjoys any activity that gets him outside, but mostly mountain biking, hiking, whitewater kayaking, and playing guitar.

 A variation of karst sinkhole grouting is the grouting of mined coal seams and workings located below existing infrastructure that exhibit the potential to propagate to the surface and cause sinkholes and/or subsidence.